Franz Babinger: Life

 Babinger was born in Weiden in der Oberpfalz, Bavaria, as the eldest of four children into a middle-class family.
 His father was a Roman Catholic, his mother was a Protestant and maternal grandmother of Jewish background.
 He was already an accomplished academic and linguist by the time he had completed his secondary school studies.
 Prior to starting University, he had already learned both Persian and Hebrew.

-Babinger completed his doctoral studies at the University of Munich on the eve of the First World War; after the war started, he joined the German Army.
+Babinger completed his doctoral studies at the Ludwig-Maximilians-Universität München on the eve of the First World War; after the war started, he joined the German Army.
 Because of his language skills and abilities, Babinger served in the Middle East, mostly as a liaison-officer, using his experiences to report and research.

-After the war, Babinger continued his studies at Friedrich-Wilhelms Universität in Berlin where he completed his Habilitationsschrift in 1921 and became a professor at the same institution.
+After the war, Babinger continued his studies at Friedrich Wilhelm University of Berlin where he completed his Habilitationsschrift in 1921 and became a professor at the same institution.
 During this period, he published Geschichtsschreiber der Osmanen und ihre Werke ("Historians of the Ottoman Empire").
-The work became the standard bibliographical review of Ottoman historiography and confirmed the reputation of Friedrich-Wilhelms Universität as a leading center for Near East studies.
+The work became the standard bibliographical review of Ottoman historiography and confirmed the reputation of the Friedrich Wilhelm University of Berlin as a leading center for Near East studies.
 The rise of the Nazis to power in 1933 forced him to resign his position.
-However, the Romanian statesman, academic and polymath Nicolae Iorga, himself a widely respected historian of the Ottoman Empire, invited Babinger to take up a position in Bucharest, which he held until he was ordered out of the country in 1943.
+However, the Romanian statesman, academic and polymath Nicolae Iorga, himself a widely respected historian of the Ottoman Empire, invited Babinger to take up a position at the University of Bucharest, which he held until he was ordered out of the country in 1943.

-Babinger resumed his teaching career after the Second World War at the University of Munich in 1948 until his retirement in 1958.
+Babinger resumed his teaching career after the Second World War at the Ludwig-Maximilians-Universität München in 1948 until his retirement in 1958.
 In 1957, he testified about German atrocities against Romanian Jews.
 He was elected a member of the American Philosophical Society in 1964.
 He continued to work and publish actively until his death in Albania on 23 June 1967, the circumstances of which are unclear.